A year-long professional learning opportunity for Northeast school, district, and early childhood teams.

 Teams must be composed of 4–6 individuals representing various constituencies in the school and community.
 Teams must have representation from the three following roles: administration, teachers, school nutrition/food service.
 Additional members can include: family members, farmers, community partners, school nurse and other staff, school board, etc.

 Teams must be composed of 5–7 individuals representing various constituencies in the school and community.
 Teams must have: district-level administration, teachers, and school nutrition/food service.
-Additional team members can include: family members, farmers, community partners, school nurse and other staff, school board, etc. In your application, please identify one or two particular schools in your district to focus on implementing your farm to school action plan that can serve as an example for other schools within the district.
-We have found this to be the most successful way to guide district teams through the planning process.
+Additional team members can include: family members, farmers, community partners, school nurse and other staff, school board, etc.

 This is a year-long program kicking off with an in-person summer retreat.
 Teams will implement their action plans during the following school year with the support of a coach.